The Orchid Letting Process

 Confirm your budget – this calculation should be based on your affordability taking into account your incomings and expenses.
 Usually 25-30% of your annual budget will be spent on your rent with a total of 25-40% of your annual budget spent on rent and utilities combined.

-Register with Orchid Lettings – register your interest with Hertfordshire’s leading estate agent.
+Register with Orchid Lettings – register your interest with Hertfordshire, Buckinghamshire and Bedfordshire's leading estate agent.